No, at this time there is no cure. And there is no reliable universal treatment program either. Please read on….

 I have been at this going on 14 years now and have talked to hundreds of FQ victims and have had direct and indirect interactions with many, many more.
 I have worked with researchers, been published on FQ’s, met with the FDA, and have even been been foolhardy to pay out of the pocket in the past for expensive health consultants.
 I don’t say this to toot my own horn but to tell you that this ain’t my first rodeo.
 I have watched groups of people take three paths in an attempt to heal; #1, do nothing, #2 pursue alternative healing methods either through naturopaths, holistic healers, etc…, #3 rely on traditional doctors and traditional medicine.
 With the slight exception that the group choosing to follow path #3 has seems to have a slightly worse outcome, no path has resulted in demonstrable healing over the other.
 There are many opinions, but keep this fact in mind, if there was a universal cure you would have heard about it and there would not be thousands upon thousands of individuals in various health forums and Facebook groups supporting each other and looking for cures and seeking to make a change in our medical system.
 All these people would be healing and moving on with their lives.

 The reason that there currently is no cure lies in the complexity of the damage caused by FQ toxicity.
 Most of the damage is genetic in origin and it creates a syndrome that can be so widespread that most doctors consider it preposterous.
-Like I said earlier, in many medical circles, FQ Toxicity is about as accepted as Bigfoot or the Bermuda triangles, and attempting to insist that the Fluoroquinolones caused your symptoms will get you relegated to the lunatic fringe.
+Like I said earlier, in many medical circles, FQ Toxicity is about as accepted as Bigfoot or the Bermuda triangle, and attempting to insist that the Fluoroquinolones caused your symptoms will get you relegated to the lunatic fringe by many medical practitioners.

 If someone tells you they have found a ‘cure’ for FQ toxicity, they are trying to sell something.
 Period.
 There are doctors claiming to ‘cure’ or treat FQ Toxicity with very, and I mean mean very, expensive treatments.
 Despite the extravagant price tags and a handful of claims of success, if they were truly successful everyone would be flocking to them and you would hear stories of hundreds of cures.
 Please be careful as there are those who will seek to victimize those in the FQ community, or anyone who is experiencing chronic health issues, by charging for ongoing frivolous consultations, very expensive supplements, proprietary stem cell treatments and I.V’s, and or unconventional medical equipment.
 I have written a cautionary tale about Internet Health Consultants.
 Most medical systems, including those practiced by well-meaning naturopaths and homeopaths, follow paradigms.
 Experience has shown that floxing falls outside these paradigms because you are looking at damaged caused by a synthetic, DNA altering, chemotherapeutic substance.